TT515/Florence_Price_Art_Song_Dataset/README.md

     - Descriptive adjective
     - Musical style

+#### Midi Files

+Under the current structure, the .midi file for each song lies in a separate directory.
+To collect the .midi files into one folder, run the script **get_midi.py**.
+Input the correct paths to the dataset and desired output folder.

 #### Audio Files

 We recognize the need for audio files of the songs for some researchers.
 Therefore, we include `audio_script.py`, a script that can render audio for each of the Musescore files in the repository.
 Please note that rendering the audio for all 112 songs takes a significant amount of time (~1 hour).